-members question whether these payments are fully aligned with MCTC's mission and whether they are being justified by meaningful deliverables.
-The MCTC Board also questions the impact of the separate small grant program and the staff time involved in reviewing applications.
-The proposed alternative is for MCTC to suspend its small grants program and, instead, make partnership grants to the in-County tourism promotion and visitor serving organizations for the purpose of attracting and serving visitors to the County.
+funding is fully consistent with the organization's Mission or that it is the most effective use of resources.
+The MCTC Board also questions the impact of the small grant program and the staff time involved in reviewing applications.
+The proposed alternatives are for the County to consider funding for the Arts Council and for MCTC to replace its small grants program by making partnership grants to the in-county tourism promotion and visitor serving organizations for the purpose of attracting and serving visitors to the County.

 8. One area in which both MCTC and County staff have continued to struggle is establishing and adhering to an organizational calendar that will ensure timely recruitment, election and appointments to the MCTC and BID Advisory Boards.
 MCTC has established the the timeline, but implementation has lagged partly due to staff turnover both at VMC and in County Departments.
 MCTC staff have also had difficulty maintaining current information on the organization's website.
 As a result of multiple communication failures between CEO and Planning Department staff and MCTC, recruitment efforts were repeatedly delayed.
-Unnecessary printing costs were incurred due to misinformation provided by CEO staff to MCTC and the BID and MCTC web pages were moved to an obscure location on the County website where they have become virtually inaccessible to the public.
+Unnecessary printing costs were incurred due to misinformation provided by CEO staff to MCTC and the BID and MCTC web pages were inadvertently deleted from the County website.
 New MCTC and Advisory Board members were finally appointed in late January, 2018.
 This delayed both the annual MCTC Board Development retreat and the organizational meeting of the BID Advisory Board until late February.
 At this writing, Minutes from that meeting, including the election of MCTC Board officers have not yet been posted to the MCTC website.